-Engineering Students shall distribute the 20 credits of HASS as follows.
+Engineering Students shall distribute the 20 credits of HASS as follows:

-- A minimum of 8 credits of Humanities/Arts (see table below) - A minimum of 8 credits of Social Science (see table below) - At least 4 credits must be 4000+ level - No more than 3 courses at the 1000 level (but note depth sequence and CI restriction below) - No more than 4 credits can come from 1 credit courses (e.g. music ensemble) - No more than 2 courses (8 credits total) can be from transfer courses (including AP/IB and study abroad classes) - No more than 8 credits can be from Pass/No credit courses (note depth sequence and CI restriction below)
+- 1 HASS Inquiry (IHSS) course in first 2 semesters - 1 Communication Intensive (CI) course in first 3 semesters (see note below) - A minimum of 1 Humanities Course (see table below) - A minimum of 1 Social Science Course (see table below) - At least 4 credits must be 4000+ level and may be included in the Integrative Pathway - No more than 12 credits at the 1000 level - No more than 4 credits can come from 1 credit courses (e.g. music ensemble) - No more than 2 courses (8 credits total) can be from transfer courses (including AP classes) - No more than 8 credits can be from Pass/No Credit courses, and P/NC courses may not apply to the Communication Intensive Requirement nor the Integrative Pathway requirement.

-Humanities: Social Science:
+HUMANITIES: SOCIAL SCIENCES:

-ARTS (Arts, Music) COGS (Cognitive Science)
+ARTS (ARTS, MUSIC) COGS (COGNITIVE SCIENCE)

-COMM (Communication & Media) ECON (Economics)
+COMM (COMMUNICATION & MEDIA) ECON (ECONOMICS)

+GSAS (GAMES & SIMULATION ARTS AND GSAS (GAMES & SIMULATION ARTS AND

+SCIENCES) SCIENCES)

-LANG (Language) PSYC (Psychology)
+LANG (LANGUAGE) PSYC (PSYCHOLOGY)

-LITR (Literature) STSS (Anthropology)
+LITR (LITERATURE) STSS (ANTHROPOLOGY)

-PHIL (Philosophy) STSS (Sociology)
+PHIL (PHILOSOPHY) STSS (SOCIOLOGY)

-STSH (History) STSS (Science & Technology)
+STSH (HISTORY) STSS (SCIENCE & TECHNOLOGY)

-STSH (Science & Technology)
+STSH (SCIENCE & TECHNOLOGY)

-WRIT (Writing)
+WRIT (WRITING)

-IHASS (Interdisciplinary HASS) IHASS (Interdisciplinary HASS)
+IHSS (INTERDISCIPLINARY HASS) IHSS (INTERDISCIPLINARY HASS)